Accounting Equation for a Corporation: Transactions C1–C2

 In our examples below, we show how a given transaction affects the accounting equation for a corporation.
 We also show how the same transaction will be recorded in the company's general ledger accounts.

-Our examples will also show the effect of each transaction on the balance sheet and income statement.
-For all of our examples we assume that the accrual basis of accounting is being followed.
+In addition, we show the effect of each transaction on the balance sheet and income statement.
+(Our examples assume that the accrual basis of accounting is being followed.)

 In the examples that follow, we will use the following accounts:

 - Notes Payable

 - Treasury Stock